 - Fresh fruits: Strawberries, banana slices, or orange wedges, all are good choices

-- Shortbread or biscotti: It is great for dipping, especially with a hot drink
+- Shortbread or biscotti: It is great for dipping, especially with a hot drink.
+You can also make this pepperidge farm milano milk chocolate cookies recipe for a sweet treat complement.

-- Rice cakes or toast: It will spread it like a healthy-ish chocolate butter
+- Rice cakes or toast: It will spread it like a healthy-ish chocolate butter, for nut butter inspiration, check the 3-ingredient peanut butter smoothie without banana recipe.

 - Oatmeal or overnight oats: You can swirl some on top for breakfast

-- Espresso or cold brew: The bitterness of coffee with this pudding is 10/10
+- Espresso or cold brew: The bitterness of coffee with this pudding is 10/10.
+Also see this starbucks dark chocolate mocha recipe for a mocha reference.

 Seasonal Pairing Ideas: